 Introductory Quantum Mechanics

-This is a course being delivered at Cardiff University in 2020.
+This is a course being delivered at Cardiff University.

 Videos for the course can be found here.

 - J. Binney and D. Skinner, The Physics of Quantum Mechanics